rcesaret/new-caledonia-commune-locator/README.md

 Leaflet-based web app to identify the **commune (municipality)** of New Caledonia for any coordinate.
 Enter `lat,lng` or search by name (accent-insensitive).
 Uses precise point-in-polygon via `leaflet-pip`.
+The app now includes a layer panel to toggle commune styling, switch base maps and add custom points.

 - **Live site:** https://rcesaret.github.io/nc-commune-locator/
 - **Tech:** Leaflet, leaflet-pip, vanilla JS